bradzacher/eslint-plugin-typescript/docs/rules/no-angle-bracket-type-assertion.md

 # Enforces the use of `as Type` assertions instead of `<Type>` assertions.

-Typescript disallows the use of `<Type>` assertions in `.tsx` because of the similitude with
+TypeScript disallows the use of `<Type>` assertions in `.tsx` because of the similarity with
 JSX's syntax, which makes it impossible to parse.

 ## Rule Details

-This rule aims to standardise the the use of type assertion style across the codebase
+This rule aims to standardise the use of type assertion style across the codebase

 The following patterns are considered warnings: